alxmrf/Habit_tracker/README.md

 ## About The Project

-Alexandre 'Kinsa' had this awesome idea to make a project about a Habit Tracker for desktop, and he invited Banr to be part of it.
+Alexandre 'Kinsa' had this awesome idea to make a project about a Habit Tracker for desktop, and he invited 'Banr' to be part of it.
 So, they started building it ;)

 What are gonna be the main points of our Habit Tracker:
 * It's open source